Ole Miss vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Ole Miss and its opponents have gone over the current 64-point total in three of nine games (33.3%) this season.
+- Ole Miss and its opponents have combined to put up more than 64.5 points in three of nine games this season.

-- Vanderbilt's games have gone over 64 points in two opportunities this season.
+- Vanderbilt's games have gone over 64.5 points in just one opportunity this season.

-- The 61.6 combined points per game that these two squads have allowed this season are 2.4 fewer than the 64 total in this contest.
+- These two squads combine to allow 61.6 points per game, 2.9 fewer than this contest's over/under.

-- The average total in Rebels games this season is 71.6, 7.6 points more than Saturday's total of 64.
+- Rebels games this season feature an average total of 71.6 points, a number 7.1 points higher than Saturday's over/under.

-- The 64 over/under in this game is 10.2 points above the 53.8 average total in Commodores games this season.
+- In 2021, games involving the Commodores have averaged a total of 53.8 points, 10.7 fewer than this game's set over/under.

 Ole Miss Stats and Trends